 Western Sydney University embraces the fundamental guiding principles of mutual respect and partnership outlined in the United Nations Declaration on the Rights of Aboriginal and Torres Strait Islander Peoples. (opens in new window).
 The University is committed to increasing the representation of Aboriginal and Torres Strait Islander People at all levels of the University workforce and is committed to increasing student numbers, staff numbers and progression rates to reflect the larger numbers of Indigenous People that call Western Sydney home.
-Through the Office of the Pro Vice-Chancellor Aboriginal and Torres Strait Islander Education, Strategy and Consultation we work together with all areas of the University and community to:
+Through the Office of Deputy Vice-Chancellor Indigenous Leadership we work together with all areas of the University and community to:

 - Increase the number of Indigenous people participating in higher education as students, as graduates, as academics and research staff.

 - Increase the engagement of non-Indigenous people with Indigenous knowledge, culture and educational approaches.

 - Improve the university environment for Indigenous People.